jairmorais/CourseProject/README.md

 Get the list of videos for each video content.

 ## Workload
-It will be necessary for convert the textbook to a table where each row is a page It is necessary to get each video content to generate the list of vocabulary for each video .
+#### It will be necessary for convert the textbook to a table where each row is a page - 4hr
+#### It is necessary to get each video content to generate the list of vocabulary for each video -4hr
+#### Implement PLSA model for this proposal - 12hr

+## Final Result
 The result will be a table with (video 1) is also in page 1,3 4